FTBpro/count-von-count/README.md

   You can put it on any `<OBJECT>` in the config, and it sets its TTL (time to live) in Redis.
 The value is in seconds (e.g. 1209600 = 2 weeks).

-  This is usefull in order to keep the amount of data in the DB at a sane size, and also help keep it clean from old irrelevant data that we may never need again.
+  This is useful in order to keep the amount of data in the DB at a sane size, and also help keep it clean from old irrelevant data that we may never need again.

   The TTL is set on the first time the data is created in our Redis DB, and it is **not** getting extended when the data is updated!